-If you’re heading to the beautiful city of Florence, chances are you’ve already put aside money to spend on some beautiful, Florentine leather products.
+Whether you're heading to Florence from Rome or making a quick stop before you take the train to Naples, chances are you’ve already put aside money to spend on some beautiful, Florentine leather products.
 If not, you should.

 However, it always pays to do your homework.
 Because Florence is known for its leather, it has attracted a pretty shady trade in cheap knock-offs and poor quality goods sold to tourists who don’t know any better.
 Keep in mind as well that it’s not only illegal to sell knock-offs in Italy, it’s also illegal to buy them.
 So stay clear of anyone trying to sell you a Gucci bag for ten Euros.